 The Province allocates OGS awards to universities specifying the number of awards that each may offer to their students annually.

-Established with the aim of fostering academic excellence and encouraging innovative research, OGS has become a highly sought-after opportunity for students pursuing advanced degrees in various disciplines.
+Established to foster academic excellence and encourage innovative research, OGS has become a highly sought-after opportunity for students pursuing advanced degrees in various disciplines.

 Ontario Graduate Scholarship Program